2018 Litigation Finance Survey

 Snapshot: Litigation finance in the US

-- Almost eight in ten (78%) of US lawyers say they are aware of litigation finance
+- More than half (53%) of US lawyers say are very aware of litigation finance

-- Half (50%) of US lawyers who haven’t yet used litigation finance expect to do so within two years
+- Seven in ten (72%) US lawyers who haven’t yet used litigation finance expect to do so within two years

 Snapshot: Litigation finance in the UK

-- Over eight in ten (81%) of UK lawyers say they are aware of litigation finance
+- Two-thirds (65%) of UK lawyers say they are very aware of litigation finance

-- Over half (54%) of UK lawyers who haven’t yet used litigation finance expect to do so within two years
+- Over six in ten (63%) UK respondents who haven’t yet used litigation finance expect to do so within two years